Theatre Careers & Performance Arts

 There are more people who wish to work within the theatre and performing arts industries than there are jobs available and so, like most creative industries, this is a tough area to break into.
 More than most sectors your practical experience, skills, attitude and determination will be crucial in breaking into the industry.

 However, finding experience will take time and effort; employers receive many CVs and applications every week so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV through the Purple Door website.
-In addition to this the University of Portsmouth Faculty of Creative and Cultural Industries, in conjunction with Purple Door, have developed a Creative Careers guide, an online resource with CV and application information focused on the creative industries.
+You can find out more about how to create a targeted CV through the Careers and Employability Service website.
+In addition to this the University of Portsmouth Faculty of Creative and Cultural Industries, in conjunction with Careers and Employability, have developed a Creative Careers guide, an online resource with CV and application information focused on the creative industries.

 Working voluntarily is an effective way to gain fantastic experience.
-Purple Door offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
-Similarly you can access these opportunities through the paper-based bank located in the Purple Door careers centre.
+Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
+Similarly you can access these opportunities through the paper-based bank located in the Careers and Employability centre.
 A number of varied opportunities with local theatres are available on an ongoing basis.

 If you wish to instigate voluntary work experience during the vacation periods please refer the 'External sites' on the voluntary work experience section of our website.